The ‘Needs to Know’

 On the left is Carlton’s local…The Fox

-The Causeway eventually comes to a T-junction with Bridgend & on the left is another beautiful garden…
+24. The Causeway eventually comes to a T-junction with Bridgend…

-Now we’d heard that Carlton Village Shop was a little treasure & we were not about to be disappointed…
+Now we’d heard that Carlton Village Shop was a little treasure & you’re not about to be disappointed…

 Inside it’s like being in a really good French Deli with fabulous bread, cooked meats & cheeses.
 We were greeted by Will & also chatted to a few other locals about walks in the area